-GRADUATE RESEARCH PROJECT: There will be a Graduated Research Project for the course.
-Please note due date of the Graduate Project is Monday, May 1, 2023.
+GRADUATE RESEARCH PROJECT: There will be a graduate research project for the course.
+Please note the due date of the Graduate Project is Sunday, May 5, 2024.
 Each graduate student will produce and record a PowerPoint presentation (posted to the class) discussing current research on a Human Resources Topic studied in the course and how it relates to a workplace context.

-ARTICLE REVIEWS: During this session, there will be article reviews as part of the assignments, and each requires a three (3) page written a critique of peer-reviewed, journal articles related to the reading for the week.
-There will be an on-line discussion component for each review that will require the student to share the research they have reviewed.
+ARTICLE REVIEWS: During this session, there will be article reviews as part of the assignments, and each requires a three (3) page-written critique of peer-reviewed journal articles related to the reading for the week.
+There will be an online discussion component for each review that will require the students to share the research they have reviewed.
 Detailed instructions for the assignment will be provided in the course.
 The reviews must follow APA guidelines and written requirements outlined in the syllabus.